-Follicular and Hürthle (oncocytic) cell carcinomas
+Follicular and oncocytic carcinomas

-Follicular carcinoma is a well-differentiated carcinoma type defined by invasiveness in the absence of diagnostic nuclear features of papillary thyroid carcinoma.
+Follicular carcinoma is a well-differentiated thyroid carcinoma type defined by invasiveness in the absence of diagnostic nuclear features of papillary thyroid carcinoma.
 The diagnosis of follicular carcinoma and its distinction from follicular adenoma primarily depends on the identification of invasion of the tumour capsule and/or vascular spaces.

-The most recent WHO classification subdivide these carcinomas into minimally invasive (capsular invasion (CI) only)), encapsulated angioinvasive (any focus of vascular invasion) and widely invasive.
+The most recent WHO Classification subdivides these carcinomas into minimally invasive (CI only), encapsulated angioinvasive (any focus of vascular invasion) and widely invasive.
 The latter is defined as grossly apparent extensive invasion of the thyroid and/or extra-thyroid tissue with often prominent vascular invasion.
-These widely invasive carcinomas are often characterized by loss of encapsulation and multiple invasive fronts radiating from the epicenter of the tumour.
-Hürthle cell carcinoma is defined as a tumour composed of 75% of oncocytes lacking the nuclear features of papillary carcinoma demonstrating capsular and/or vascular invasion.
-In the most recent WHO classification of endocrine tumours, Hürthle cell carcinoma is no longer considered a variant of follicular carcinoma because of different (overall more aggressive) behaviour, different molecular profile and less radioactive iodine avidity.
-The definition of minimally invasive, angioinvasive and widely invasive Hürthle cell carcinoma mirrors those of follicular carcinoma.
+These widely invasive carcinomas are often characterised by loss of encapsulation and multiple invasive fronts radiating from the epicentre of the tumour.
+Oncocytic carcinoma previously known as Hürthle cell carcinoma is defined as a tumour composed of 75% of oncocytes lacking the nuclear features of papillary carcinoma and demonstrating capsular and/or vascular invasion.
+The definitions of minimally invasive, angioinvasive and widely invasive oncocytic carcinoma mirror those of follicular carcinoma.

-Although pathologists can diagnose benign from malignant thyroid tumours with very high accuracy, there are extremely rare cases with distant metastasis in a setting of non-invasive follicular and

-Hürthle cell carcinoma even after complete sampling of the tumour capsule.
-There are also very rare instances of regional nodal metastases without primary thyroid carcinoma found.
+Although pathologists can diagnose benign from malignant thyroid tumours with very high accuracy, there are extremely rare cases with distant metastasis in a setting of non-invasive follicular and oncocytic carcinoma even after complete sampling of the tumour capsule.
+There are also exceptional instances of regional nodal metastases without primary thyroid carcinoma found.
+However, submission of the entire thyroid specimen and exhaustive multiple levels can help to identify a primary cancer.

-While the majority of thyroid cancers are well differentiated, a subset are poorly differentiated (historically known as insular, or trabecular, carcinoma) or undifferentiated (anaplastic).
-These tumour types represent progression to a more aggressive phenotype and are often seen with coexistent or antecedent well-differentiated carcinoma.
+While the majority of thyroid cancers of follicular cells are well differentiated and low grade, some are high grade, non-anaplastic or anaplastic (undifferentiated) carcinomas.
+These tumour types represent progression to an aggressive phenotype and are often seen with co-existent or antecedent welldifferentiated carcinoma.
 While detailed histomorphologic review is beyond the scope of this protocol, salient features of both tumour types are listed below.